olejos777/todolist/README.md

 The `mapStateToProps` returns an object in which:
 - the key is the prop's name (the one that will be available in a component)
-- the value  of the prop\s uses the `state` argument in order to collect proper information from the application state.
+- the value  of the prop's uses the `state` argument in order to collect proper information from the application state.
 ___
 ## Definitions
 **Props_** - properties of element e.g for hour_picker: